88-degrees/Book-of-Changes/e599ace59791shike.md

-# Shìkè ䷔
+# Shì Kè ䷔

-Chinese: shì kè 噬嗑 ䷔
+Chinese: 噬嗑 ䷔ shì kè

 ![Shike](https://88o.io/wp-content/uploads/2018/09/21-e599ace59791shike.jpg)

-**Shìkè ䷔** indicates successful progress (in the condition of things which it supposes).
+**Shì Kè ䷔** indicates successful progress (in the condition of things which it supposes).
 It will be advantageous to use legal constraints.

 1. The first NINE, undivided, shows one with his feet in the stocks and deprived of his toes.
 There will be no error.